KartikAroraOfficial/Tic-Tac-Toe/README.md

-# Getting Started with Create React App
+# Tic-Tac-Toe
+A simple learn by doing Tic-Tac-Toe game built with react.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts